How to Defend Against False Accusations of Sexual Assault in California

 These are only a few of the more common motives behind intentionally false accusations of sexual assault.
-If you suspect a motive that was not described above, be sure to speak with your attorney about your concerns.
+If you suspect a motive that was not described above, be sure to speak with an Oakland sexual assault attorney about your concerns.

 False or Incorrect Memories of Sexual Assault or Rape

 Often, someone may truly believe they were a victim of sexual assault when they are not.
 These beliefs are based on false or incorrect memories.
 Psychologists have referred to them as false memories.

 Often, children and those who may be lacking in mental capacity or were intoxicated at the time of the offense are more vulnerable to false memories involving sexual assault or rape.

 Is it a Crime to Falsely Accuse Someone of Rape?

 California does not take false sexual assault accusations lightly.
 Depending on the details of the case, the party accused of making false accusations could face criminal charges themselves as well as a civil lawsuit.

 Filing a false police report in California is a crime.
 Penal Code Section 148.5(a) makes it a misdemeanor punishable by 6 months in the county jail if a person knowingly makes a false police report.

 You Can Recover Damages from a Civil Lawsuit